BronzeOwl4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script in the file 19-AZ replaces all characters A and c from input to Z and e respectively The script in the file 20-hiago removes all letters c and C from input The script in the file 21-reverse reverses its input
+The script in the file 19-AZ replaces all characters A and c from input to Z and e respectively The script in the file 20-hiago removes all letters c and C from input The script in the file 21-reverse reverses its input The script in the file 22-users_and_homes displays all users and their home directories, sorted by users